infonl/info-jira-scrumboard/README.md

 ===========================
 From the Active Sprints board there are several changes/features:
 - Adapt the Active Sprints-board so more issues fit on.
 - Creates 2-1-1-2 columns instead of 1-1-1-1 and reduces the height of a card.
-Although the code is now aiming for a 4 column scrumboard, there is a 5 column option in comment so easy to implement.
+Although the code is now aiming for a 4 column scrumboard, if you have a 5 column if will switch back to normal.
+- (optional) add the Story Point amount to each story-swimlane

 Condensed High Contract-view (press Z multiple times).
 Optimal for larger screens for Daily Scrums/Daily standups.
 - Creates 3-1-1-3 columns
 - Hides IDs, labels and priorities of subtasks: more space for titles + assignees
 - Hides Details-pane to create a steady, non-moving screen while dragging
+- clicking on issueID opens issue in new tab
+- hides Done subtasks when more than 3.
+Includes Show more toggle.
+- "Collapse Done only"-button that expands all issues, except for the Done ones.
+For improved overview during standup.

 Tips
 - press Z to enable Fullscreen -> High contract (=condensed) -> Normal view -> Fullscren etc